How to Parse MT940 Files in Python for Automated Reconciliation

 self._state = "HEADER"

-self._current_statement: Optional[MT940Statement] = None
+self._stmt: Optional[MT940Statement] = None

-self._current_tx: Optional[MT940Transaction] = None
+self._tx: Optional[MT940Transaction] = None

-def parse(self, raw_content: str) -> List[MT940Statement]:
+def parse(self, raw_content: str) -> list[MT940Statement]:

-statements: List[MT940Statement] = []
+statements: list[MT940Statement] = []

 self._state = "HEADER"

-for line in lines:
+for line in raw_content.splitlines():

 stripped = line.strip()